 Adding the image to your article

-The caption of the image is the text that accompanies the image.
-If you look at the images in this article, it’s the text in the gray box below it.
-Why is that text important for image SEO as well?
-People use that text in scanning an article.
+The image caption is the text that accompanies the image on the page – if you look at the images in this article, it’s the text in the gray box below each one.
+Why are captions important for image SEO?
+Because people use them when scanning an article.
 People tend to scan headings, images and captions as they scan a web page.
 Back in 1997, Nielsen wrote: “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents.”
 In 2012, KissMetrics went even further, stating that “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers.”

 Alt text and title text